Impto-dev/license-bot/README.md

 - Revoke or delete licenses
 - Track license usage
 - Support for both prefix commands and slash commands
+- REST API for license validation from external applications

 ## Setup Instructions